 Proposed construction activities under Alternative 1 would be located more than 1,500 ft (457 m) from any of the streams around Apra Harbor.
 Due to the distance from these streams, the proposed action is not anticipated to have any direct impacts to these streams.
 However, there is a potential to increase the amount of sediment in the runoff that could eventually flow into area streams, resulting in an indirect impact.
 The sediment can transport other constituents such as nutrients, heavy metals, organic and inorganic compounds, and detrimental microorganisms.
-To minimize these potential temporary increases in stormwater runoff, erosion, and sedimentation, a Construction General Permit (CGP) would be obtained and followed and a SWPPP would be prepared and implemented.
-The SWPPP would identify construction-specific Best Management Practices (BMPs) (Volume 2, Chapter 4, Table 4.2-1) that would be implemented as part of Alternative 1 to reduce the potential for erosion, runoff, sedimentation, and subsequent water quality impacts.
-Project and site-specific BMPs would retain silt laden stormwater before it reaches a sensitive surface water resource.
-Further, stormwater runoff would be diverted away from water bodies to protect waters of the U.S. A Spill Prevention Control and Counter-measures (SPCC) Plan would be implemented to reduce the potential for leaks and spills of petroleum, oil, and lubricants (POLs) and other hazardous or other contaminants from equipment.
+In addition, there is an increased potential for leaks and spills of petroleum, oil, and lubricants (POLs) or other contaminants from equipment.
+To minimize these potential impacts, site-specific construction Best Management Practices (BMPs) (Volume 7) would be implemented to reduce the potential for erosion, runoff, sedimentation, and associated water quality impacts.
+BMPs such as silt fences and hay bales would retain silt laden stormwater before it reaches a sensitive surface water resource.
+In addition, roadway-specific BMPs would be included in the planning, design, and construction of all roadways.
 The facilities associated with the Polaris Point wharf would be constructed within the 100-year flood zone.
-Thus, all structures within this area would be designed and constructed to elevate the structure out of the flood zone and reduce potential impacts from flooding.
+Thus, all facilities within this area would be designed and constructed to elevate the structure out of the flood zone and reduce potential impacts from flooding.

 Under Alternative 1, dredged material would potentially be placed in an upland placement facility.
-Five potential upland placement facilities have been identified at Naval Base Guam, none of which would be located on a surface water feature (refer to Figure 4.2-2 in Volume 2, Chapter 4).
-Only the Polaris Point upland placement facility would be located in the 100-year flood zone.
+Five potential upland placement facilities have been identified at Naval Base Guam, none of which would be located on a surface water feature (refer to Figure 4.2-1 in Volume 2, Chapter 4).
 Upland placement facilities would consist of a fully bermed disposal area, thereby isolating the dredged material from the surrounding environment.
 Following placement of dredged material, the sediments would be allowed to consolidate, settle, and dewater.
 Water would evaporate or percolate into the ground.
 The exterior slope of the upland placement facility berms would be seeded with grass to minimize erosion.